PixarAnimationStudios/ruby-jss/test/README.md

 -  The JSSTestHelper module also provides ways for tests to share data.

- - The runtesst command will run the spec files listed on the command line, or all of them if none are listed.
+ - The runtests command will run the spec files listed on the command line, or all of them if none are listed.
  - The tests are run verbosely, so you can see what tests are being run.
  - Some tests are interactive - they will ask you to make choices about what's happening.